 Gain an extensive understanding of project management and learn how to manage complex ones with our Project Management training program now!

 You’re called for the crisis meeting.
 If that’s the case, then how should you deal with this situation?
 As mentioned earlier in the shopping bargain scenario, it is crucial to identify and understand current project constraints.
 High-level project constraints are Cost, Schedule, Quality, and Scope.
 These constraints are highly dependent on each other and changes to any of them would impact other limitations.
 Prepare your proposed business case around it when preparing for the meeting.

 Most of the junior project managers feel that since it is an executive decision, they have very less control and accept it but know that it might lead to project failure.
-Some project managers play aggressive in order to get praise for accepting such challenges risking project failures but one failure could ruin one's whole career and can cause financial loss to the organization.
+Some project managers play aggressive in order to get praise for accepting such challenges risking project failures, but one failure could ruin one's whole career and can cause financial loss to the organization.
 It’s important to base your project manager career on certain principles.
-We all know you need to be practical and sometimes you might need to make judgements which might not go as per the book but stick to project management principles as mentioned in PMP.
+We all know you need to be practical, and sometimes you might need to make judgments which might not go as per the book but stick to project management principles as mentioned in PMP.

 One benefit of that would be you would go to the meeting with high confidence which will be based on facts and numbers.
 Forget your audience in this scenario and focus more on project success.
 If delivery is possible with the increased cost, then put forward that suggestion first.
 If the management is ready to spend extra, then the problem is solved, and if not, then you are better placed with your next suggestion as you have made them aware of the constraints from their end.
 This will open doors for the trade-off.
 The best negotiation tactic in this scenario would be to trade off project scope with the deliverables.